1834 Philadelphia race riot: Events prior to the riot

 On the night of August 8, 1834, a group of African Americans attacked members of the Fairmount Engine Company, a volunteer fire company, and stole some of their equipment.
-At the time, fire companies had a reputation for acts of violence due to political and gang-related activities that they were often involved in, and as a result, according to historian John Runcie, "Some sort of reaction was almost guaranteed".
+At the time, private fire companies had a reputation for acts of violence due to political and gang-related activities that they were often involved in, and as a result, according to historian John Runcie, "Some sort of reaction was almost guaranteed".

 The following night, a group of several dozen white youths attacked the son of James Forten, though he managed to escape with his life.
 Forten was a prominent African American businessman in Philadelphia and owned several properties, many of which were rented to lower class white people.
 According to onlookers, this group, which consisted of about 50 or 60 people wearing blue jackets and straw hats, discussed plans to meet the following Monday, August 11, with the gang's leader overheard saying, "We will then attack the niggers".

 That evening, a group of white youths engaged in a physical altercation with some African Americans at a tavern on South Street, near Seventh Street.
 The tavern was a well-known institution in the area and housed a carousel called the Flying Horses, which was frequented by both black and white residents of the area.
 According to multiple accounts, the fighting started due to a dispute over seats on the ride and resulted in the mob of white youths being driven out of the establishment.
-Speaking about the event, historian Manisha Sinha stated that the subsequent riot had "[begun] as a fight between black and white firefighters at a carnival".
+Speaking about the event in a 2016 book, Sinha stated that the subsequent riot had "[begun] as a fight between black and white firefighters at a carnival".